oicr-gsi/req-system-docs/source/global-users.rst

 ------------------------------------------------------------

 1. Navigate to “Manage Forms>Study Specific Requisition”.
-2. From the gear icon in the upper right margin, select “Delete Form” and select “No, don’t delete, archive only” as seen below.
+2. From the gear icon in the upper right margin, select “Delete Form” and select “No, don’t delete, archive only”.
 3. To view archived forms, navigate to “Manage Forms” from the Dashboard, and select “show archived”.
 4. The archived form may be cloned, imported, exported or undeleted from the requisition gear icon.
 When an archived form is “undeleted”, the form will reappear on the forms dashboard.
 5. The Excel-based  report may be configured for specific information.